 - Presentation: you are in the spotlight… Your time is now!

 We could say that a presentation is nothing more than a social event.
-You are the protagonist, and you have a certain amount of time to make your (previously segmented) objective audience to listen to your message with a positive attitude.
+You are the protagonist, and you have a certain amount of time to make your (previously segmented) objective audience listen to your message with a positive attitude.
 It is therefore a unique opportunity, and you have to try your best and seize it.

 We can all recall the advertising and marketing practices from only some decades ago: reasons and rationality were indispensable.
-Nowadays however, we’re used to a two-way communication: emotional, storytelling and able to make us live new experiences.
-Then we need to come to a decision: are we going to communicate with emotions and feelings, or are we going to communicate in the old-fashioned way?
+Nowadays however, we’re used to two-way communication: emotional, storytelling and able to make us live new experiences.
+So we need to come to a decision: are we going to communicate with emotions and feelings, or are we going to communicate in the old-fashioned way?

 Steps to create original presentations